twanmulder/Physics2D/README.md

 ## Getting Started <a name = "getting_started"></a>
 Just clone the repository.
 That's it!
 Nothing fancy.

-You also just check out the demo: [Click here](https://physics2d.netlify.com/)
+You can also just check out the demo: [Click here](https://physics2d.netlify.com/)